rraymondhp/qiskit-presentations/2019-01-16/README.md

-# Talk given at Superconducting Quantum Information | KIAS November 2018
+# Talk given at NTU-IBM Q Initial Workshop in Taiwan 2019

 ## Install